AmerikanischerAdler/flappy_bird/README.md

-# flappy_bird
+# Flappy Bird
+## Description
 A Flappy Bird Game for the Terminal

+## Installation
+In Progress

+## Inspiration
+In Progress